unionai-oss/pandera/docs/source/decorators.rst

-.. pandera documentation to check_input and check_output functions
+.. pandera documentation for check_input and check_output decorators

 Decorators for Existing Workflows
 =================================